AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 Instantaneous quantities are becoming increasingly important in neuroscience after the discovery of a gastric network coupling stomach activity with brain dynamics.
 Here, we extract these instantaneous curves of the fundamental gastric component via ridge points, outperforming current Hilbert transform-based approaches.
 An example of the extracted curves from an EGG signal is shown in Figure F4.

 <img width="1609" height="877" alt="Inst_curvevs" src="https://github.com/user-attachments/assets/ef3be2f3-45da-4007-8e44-b691fb2146d4" />
+Figure F4.
+Reconstructed fundamental gastric component from a real EGG recorded signal together with its 3 instantaneous quantities: instantaneous amplitude, phase and frequency.